hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 To summarize, while you are in your home directory, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/username` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.

-### Our data set: FASTQ files
+> #### Our data set: FASTQ files
+>

-We did an experiment and want to look at sequencing results.
-We want to be able to look at these files and do some things with them.
+> We did a RNA-Seq experiment and want to take a closer look at the data.
+We want to be able to see the contents of these files and do some things with them.
+(More details about the dataset will be discussed tomorrow.)

-### Wild cards
+#### Wild cards

 Navigate to the `~/unix_oct2015/raw_fastq` directory.
 This directory contains our FASTQ files.